topherCantrell/pixel-propPlate/README.md

 ## Multiple Chains

 The "MultiNeoPixelPlateAPI.spin" module allows you to combine multiple plate drivers to form a single view.
-This provides a faster refresh rate since there are two serial streams instead of one.
+This provides a faster refresh rate since there are two serial streams instead of one.<br>
 ![](https://github.com/topherCantrell/propNeoPixel/blob/master/Art/Multi.jpg)

 ## Color Palette